Medical and Health Services Manager – Health Administrator

 Admissions Requirements for Health Services Manager Programs

-For undergraduate programs, admissions requirements typically include a competitive high school GPA (3.0 or greater); SAT and/or ACT scores; letter(s) of recommendation, and a personal statement.
+For undergraduate programs, admissions requirements typically include a competitive high school GPA (3.0 or greater), SAT and/or ACT scores, letters of recommendation, and a personal statement.

-For graduate programs, admissions requirements may include a combination of the following: a competitive undergraduate GPA (3.0 or greater); GRE and/or GMAT scores; letter(s) of recommendation; work experience; and a personal statement.
+For graduate programs, admissions requirements may include a combination of the following: a competitive undergraduate GPA (3.0 or greater), GRE and/or GMAT scores, letter(s) of recommendation, work experience, and a personal statement.

 Do note that admissions requirements will vary from program to program.
 In some cases, achievements in one area may compensate for what’s lacking in others.
 It’s best practice to consult each program’s admissions requirements individually and reach out to the school’s admissions counselors with any questions.